rocky-linux/documentation/docs/books/incus_server/08-snapshots.md

 incus snapshot ubuntu-test ubuntu-test-1
 ```

-Here, you are calling the snapshot "ubuntu-test-1", but you can call it anything.
+Here, you call the snapshot "ubuntu-test-1", but you can call it anything.
 To ensure that you have the snapshot, do an `incus info` of the container:

 ```bash
 incus info ubuntu-test
 ```

-You have looked at an info screen already.
+You have already looked at an info screen.
 If you scroll to the bottom, you now see:

 ```bash
 Snapshots: